ysx2000/Deep-Regression-for-Repeated-Measurements/Simulation/README.md

 ### Simulation

-1. Navigate to the desired `case` directory within the `Simulation` folder.
+1. Navigate to the desired `Case` directory within the `Simulation` folder.
 2. Run `data.py` to generate the required data.
-3. Execute `train.py` to start the model training process.
+3. Execute `train.py`, `localinear.py`, `RKHS.py`, and `spline.py` to train the respective estimator results.
 4. After training, results will be saved in the `res/` directory.
-5. For visualizing the results, launch Jupyter and use `plot.ipynb`.
+5. For visualizing the results, launch Jupyter and use `result.ipynb`.